thqi3541/StockSim/README.md

 ## Overview

-StockSim is a desktop trading application designed to simulate real-world market conditions.

-It provides business students and traders with a risk-free setting to learn, practice, and polish their trading skills.
+StockSim is a sophisticated desktop trading simulator designed to replicate real-world market conditions with high fidelity.
+Built with a focus on educational value and practical experience, it provides business students, aspiring traders, and financial professionals with a risk-free environment to develop and refine their trading strategies.
+The platform offers real-time market data integration through Finnhub API and supports various trading operations including long positions, short selling, and portfolio management.

+## Requirements

+### Development Requirements

+- Java Development Kit (JDK) 21 or higher
+- Apache Maven 3.8.0 or higher

+### System Requirements

+- Internet connection for real-time market data

 ## How to Install